torvalds/linux/Documentation/linux_tv/media/v4l/pixfmt-004.rst

 For some formats, data is stored in separate, discontiguous memory buffers.
 Those formats are identified by a separate set of FourCC codes and are referred to as "multi-planar formats".
-For example, a YUV422 frame is normally stored in one memory buffer, but it can also be placed in two or three separate buffers, with Y component in one buffer and CbCr components in another in the 2-planar version or with each component in its own buffer in the 3-planar case.
-Those sub-buffers are referred to as "planes".
+For example, a :ref:`YUV422 <V4L2-PIX-FMT-YUV422M>` frame is normally stored in one memory buffer, but it can also be placed in two or three separate buffers, with Y component in one buffer and CbCr components in another in the 2-planar version or with each component in its own buffer in the 3-planar case.
+Those sub-buffers are referred to as "*planes*".

 .. ------------------------------------------------------------------------------